Scholar and Storyteller FAQs

 I have a friend/colleague who might make a good scholar or storyteller, what should I do?

-We are always interested in meeting potential new scholar/storyteller candidates.
-Please direct them to your site team’s Program Coordinator or Site Monitor who will work with LEH in submitting their application.
+We are always interested in meeting potential new Scholar/Storyteller candidates.
+Please direct them to your site team’s Program Coordinator or Program Manager who will work with LEH in submitting their application.